Reed Switch Circuit: The Working Principle and How to Build One

 Do you need an ideal circuit for sensing and proximity applications?

-Then, you should consider a reed switch circuit.
+Then, it would be best if you considered a reed switch circuit.

 Why?
-The switch has reduced potential for electrical interference, and the device applies in various consumer electronics.
+The switch has reduced potential for electrical interference, and the device applies to various consumer electronics.

 For instance, you can place a reed switch in an alarm system to sense if your windows or doors are closed or open.
 Also, you can use this switch to make your system tamper-proof.